Obstacles against Phnom Village’s hope of adequate latrines

 The ID Poor program enables poor citizens in rural Cambodia to access assistance, such as medicine, food, livestock, and education.
 To determine their eligibility for an ID Poor card, a village representative group (VRG) and the village chief interviews households based on a standardized questionnaire.
 Once listed in the ID Poor database, the household is able to receive subsidy (PDF) of up to 50 USD to construct a latrine, while also being required to contribute a minimum amount of 30 USD.

 Beyond Financial Barriers

 During a planning workshop with the community in October 2017, issues other than money came up.
 Household tasks including ensuring sanitation and hygiene were still considered women’s duties.
 Yet, some women shared that challenging their husband’s authority may get them beaten.
 Some men were also reportedly forbade their wives to attend the workshop that taught them about sanitation and excluded them from critical spending decisions like building latrines.
-Besides that the lack of infrastructure such as the bumpy and muddy road became additional factor that hindered the access to and from places out of their village.
+Besides that, the lack of infrastructure such as the bumpy and muddy road became an additional factor that hindered the access to and from places out of their village.